HackerspaceKRK/WhoIS-Android/README.md

 WhoIS-Android
 =============

-Android application that created two widgets, one displaying the number of people in hackerspace and second allowing to easilly turn on and off hackerspace lights.
+Android application that created widget displaying number of people in krk hackerspace.

+Roadmap:
+- Configuration for the presence displayer widget
+- Optional notifications when hackerspace opennes status changes
+- Light switching widget
+- Configuration for light switching widget
+- App that agregates configuration an provides additional functionalities (f.e. events from meetup) about hackerspace
+- Improving graphics and feeling

-Procivided more time, participants, enthusiasm found more features will be added.
+Procivided more time, participants, ideas and enthusiasm found more features will be added.

+All collaborators kindly welcomed :)